wpinrui/gameday/README.md

-# accumulate
+# gameday
-The effects of habits - good and bad - accumulate over time.
-This Android application aims to help users cultivate healthy habits.
+Measure your day in stats.
+Cultivate good habits.
+Treat every day like game day.